If there’s such a thing as the most amazing dress ever made, Carroll Baker wore it.

 Eddie Adams’ photograph inadvertently helped change public opinion about the Vietnam War.

 Above, one of the most important photographic images of the twentieth century, a Pulitzer Prize winner shot by photographer Eddie Adams.
 On a sweltering Saigon afternoon, a Viet Cong officer is executed by South Vietnamese national police chief Brig.
 Gen Nguyen Ngoc Loan, forty-two years ago today.
-There’s also a film of the gruesome incident here.
+There’s also a widely seen film of the gruesome incident.
 The photo galvanized the U.S. anti-war effort, but interestingly, Adams regretted taking it, saying that the circumstances around such a photo could never be adequately explained and Nguyen Ngoc Loan appeared to be a villain when perhaps he wasn’t.
 Such complex considerations are no longer a serious worry for war photographers.
 Due to Pentagon restrictions, it’s highly unlikely an image like this could now be captured.

 Good thing Chris Noel dressed for warm weather, because she spent quite a bit of time in the jungle.